Pride of the Pack: Tech. Sgt. Andrew Madden

 Tech.
 Sgt.
-Andrew Madden, 8th Comptroller Squadron non-commissioned officer in charge, was recognized as Kunsan Air Base’s Pride of the Pack for the week of June 26-30, 2023.
+Andrew Madden, right, 8th Comptroller Squadron non-commissioned officer in charge, and Senior Airman Nathaniel Galarza, 8th CPTS financial operations technician, review pay records at Kunsan Air Base, Republic of Korea, June 27, 2023.
+Madden was recognized as the Pride of the Pack for the week of June 26-30, 2023.
+(U.S. Air Force photo by Senior Airman Karla Parra)

-Madden demonstrated outstanding performance by taking the lead in multiple projects, including revitalizing the mobile finance initiative.

-When asked about this recognition, Madden said, “I’m proud of the work I’ve accomplished here thus far, however, I’d say that my greatest success is the continuous growth of my team.
-As a leader, I work to instill a sense of pride and professionalism in my Airmen when it comes to their craft.
-My team and I work around the clock updating and improving our procedures to ensure that our Airmen are taken care of.
-I’m pretty good at what I do because I have a great team.
-I’m grateful to be trusted to lead and I strive to leave a positive impact here at Kunsan.”

 |Date Taken: